InAnYan/rust-gib/README.md

 ### Step 3: Get an OpenAI API Key

-Follow [this tutorial](https://medium.com/@lorenzozar/how-to-get-your-own-openai-api-key-f4d44e60c327) to obtain an OpenAI API key, which will be required for GIB's language model functionality.
+Follow [this tutorial](https://medium.com/@lorenzozar/how-to-get-your-own-openai-api-key-f4d44e60c327) to obtain an OpenAI API key, which will be required for GIB's LLM service, or perform these steps:

+1. Log in or create an account on the OpenAI website
+2. Go to the "API" section
+3. Go to the "Dashboard" (upper-right corner)
+4. Go to the "API keys" (left menu)
+5. Click "Create new secret key"
+6. Click "Create secret key"
+7. OpenAI will display the key

 ### Step 4: Configure GIB